-By Allan L. Shaw, a four-time public company CFO (e.g., Serono & Syndax) who has served on five public boards, which included the chairing of two audit and two compensation committees.
-He currently serves on the board of directors of Vivus Inc.
+By Allan L. Shaw, a five-time public company CFO (e.g., Serono & Syndax) and has served on five public boards, which included the chairing of two audit and two compensation committees.

 Today we bear witness to a “golden age” for biopharmaceuticals.
 With all of the exciting/ innovative science, growing scripts, increase in drug approvals, and record revenue, it’s difficult to call it anything else.
 This is all occurring as the healthcare (HC) ecosystem is embarking on unprecedented change to fundamentally reform the HC system to squeeze out excessive inefficiencies/waste before it bankrupts the system.
 Maintaining the industry’s momentum while navigating a changing environment will be extremely difficult, particularly in the face of pressures to curtail increasing healthcare costs and the growth in spending on medicines.
 What does biopharma need to do to operate within the resource confines of its ecosystem to enable optimal patient access to innovative medicines while fostering alignment among stakeholders?